 - Ensemble models are NMT systems that combine the results of various separate NMT models to create a final translation.
 Combining the advantages of multiple models can enhance translation quality while lowering the possibility of bias or error in any one model.

-- Hybrid models that combine various NMT model types: To enhance performance, these NMT systems combine different NMT model types, such as encoder-decoder models and attention-based models.
+- Hybrid models that combine various NMT model types: To enhance performance, these NMT systems combine different NMT model types, such as encoder-decoder and attention-based models.

 - Hybrid models with extra processing steps: These NMT systems add additional processing steps, like post-processing or error correction, to improve the output’s quality or fluency.

 Hybrid models can improve translation performance by a significant amount, but they can also be harder to design and set up than other NMT systems.

 Neural machine translation (NMT) systems can be implemented using a variety of machine learning libraries.
 The most well-liked NMT libraries include: